catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 business as it allows you to keep a closer eye on how effective your other services are being used, so that you can make decision that will effect your costs for each instance.
-The most common use case of the Alarm service is auto-scalling of instances.
+The most common use case of the Alarm service is auto-scaling of instances.
 More information can be found in our :ref:`Alarm service section <alarm-service-on-Sky-tv_cloud>`

 .. _`AODH`: https://docs.openstack.org/aodh/latest/